saltorre/saltorre/README.md

 - 🚚 I specialize in embedded software development for motor control including permanent magnet motor control algorithms

-- 🔭 I’m currently working on vehicle control unit software for e-bikes and golf carts
+- 🔭 I’m currently working on a mobile app written in Flutter/Dart

-- 🌱 I’m currently learning DevOps for automation and Flutter/Dart
+- 🌱 I’m currently learning to write more scripts to increase software quality

 - ❓ Ask me about anything related to motor control